Mixed Moments of the Riemann Zeta and Dirichlet $L$-Functions: Introduction

-We here produce a heuristic overview on the genesis of the reciprocity shown in Theorem~\ref{main}.~This~is a high-level sketch geared towards experts.
-For the sake of argument, we may rely on approximate tools, although our proof will be based upon more precise inspection of $L$-functions in the region of absolute convergence.
-One should also ignore all polar terms, correction factors and the $t$-average~whose~purpose is to achieve convergence.
+We now offer a heuristic overview on the genesis of our reciprocity formula in Theorem~\ref{main}.
+This is a back-of-the-envelope type sketch geared towards experts.
+For the sake of argument, we use approximate tools, while our proof is based on a circumspect analysis of $L$-functions in the region of absolute convergence.
+We also elide all polar terms, correction factors, and the averaging over $t$ whose purpose is to ensure convergence.

-We start with~\eqref{rough}.
-An astute reader understands our strategies from the shape of~\eqref{rough}.
-The overall~method~is inspired by Motohashi's seminal work~\cite[\S 4.3--4.7]{Motohashi1997-2}.
-In a single phrase, we open the four zeta values as Dirichlet series and apply Atkinson's dissection, and hence we deal with the shifted convolution problem with the Vorono\u{\i} summation and the Kloosterman summation formula (the latter being the Kuznetsov formula in the formulation that expresses sums of Kloosterman sums in terms of Fourier coefficients of automorphic forms).
-An initial~form of the off-diagonal term after Atkinson's dissection looks like
+The overall strategy is inspired by the work of Motohashi~\cite[Sections~4.3--4.7]{Motohashi1997-2}.
+The off-diagonal contribution after Atkinson's dissection looks like